matthew-brett/scipy-meson-work/farewell_distutils.md

 Tom Kluver's [Flit](https://flit.readthedocs.io) tool was an early development of this thinking.
-Flit is a Python command line package that greatly simplifies builds of Sdists and wheels for pure-Python packages, and does not use Setuptools or Distutils.
+Flit is a Python command line package that greatly simplifies builds of sdists and wheels for pure-Python packages, and does not use Setuptools or Distutils.

 [PEP 517](https://www.python.org/dev/peps/pep-0517/) has a good discussion of